 TURTLEDOVE accomplishes retargeting in a privacy-preserving way by grouping users into “cohorts” of hundreds (or thousands) of users, so no single user can ever be individually identified.

-With TURTLEDOVE, all of the targeting data is stored in the browser and not sent back to ad servers where users’ data could be stitched together, giving companies too much information on a given user.
+With TURTLEDOVE, all targeting data is stored in the browser and not sent back to ad servers where users’ data could be stitched together, giving companies too much information on a given user.

 If you’re interested in learning more about TURTLEDOVE, I made a 12-minute explainer video with industry magazine AdExchanger that you can watch right here: